randy-rebucas/clinic-management/docs/PAYPAL_SETUP.md

 # PayPal Integration Setup Guide

 ## Overview
-This guide explains how to set up PayPal payment integration for subscription payments in the clinic management system.
+This guide explains how to set up PayPal payment integration for subscription payments in MyClinicSoft.

 ## Prerequisites
 1. PayPal Business Account